devscanr/resume-checklist/README.md

 *Aligned with the reality of the IT labor market in 2025.*

 As engineers speaking to fellow engineers, our goal isn't just to show you the steps you can do.
 We'd like to explain WHY certain actions matter when crafting your CV and preparing for a job search.
 Below, you'll find a guidance on how to structure your resume and optimize your profiles on career and professional networks such as LinkedIn and GitHub.
+Note: terms **Resume** and **CV** are interchangeable but culturally specific.
+Use the one that is expected in your target area.

 By following these simple steps, your profiles and resumes will make a much stronger impression on recruiters and employers.
 To put this insights into practice, fork this repository, enable issues and create a TODO task with a predefined list of actions:

 <img src="assets/todo.gif" width="640px"/>